-I've heard from both constituents and residents across Massachusetts about difficulties and frustrations signing up themselves or loved ones to finally receive a vaccine.
-Believe me, I share your concerns with the rollout of this whole process.
+It's been a long road with some significant difficulties and frustrations.
+Thanks to President Biden, everyone age 12 and up can now get a COVID-19 vaccine.
+Everyone age 16 and up can get a booster.
 Here's a step-by-step guide how to sign up for a vaccine appointment.
 Also, here's some helpful information about the benefits of getting vaccinated against COVID-19.

 AM I ELIGIBLE FOR A VACCINE?